ph03n1xaim/naturegatherings-backup/README.md

-# naturegatherings-backup
+# Nature Gatherings

-Backup of the pre alpha version of a website I made back then
+Nature Gatherings is a website for organizing peaceful environment protection events

+Backup of the very early stage of my project in Rust.
+This will be used as reference for further Rust projects.